I am a 30 yr old Army Veteran. My teenage years were spent skinny. After a 3 yr tour in the Army Infantry I gained 20lbs of muscle.

 In this case, I’d do the first two exercises in the manner I described in the article.
 The third exercise is usually an isolation exercise and the weight will vary but the intensity will usually stay the same.

 My progression always stays the same for the first two exercises for any muscle group.
 The first two or three sets are treated as a warm up and the last one being the “all out effort” set.
-For my last exercise, I’ll jump to 12 repetitions and stay there with the same weight.
+For my last exercise, I’ll jump to 12 repetitions and use the same weight.

 I hope this helps.